 Are They Used With Singular or Plural Verbs?

 (as the subject) can be used with either singular or plural verbs, based on things that it is referring to.
-We mean whether to use singular or plural verbs with 'none' rely on our purpose when we are talking if we are referring to more than one we have to use plural verbs and if we are talking about one individual it is better to use a singular _verb__.
+We mean whether to use singular or plural verbs with 'none' depends on our purpose when we are talking if we are referring to more than one we have to use plural verbs and if we are talking about one individual it is better to use a singular verb.

 "How many soldiers are killed?" "

 - as a pronoun

 'Neither' as a determiner is used before singular countable nouns to define them.
 As a pronoun, it is used alone with no nouns after it, so it is used directly before the verb.
 'Neither' as an adverb is used in sentences to agree with a negative statement; however, it is used with affirmative verbs, but it is a negative marker by itself.
 As a conjunction, it is usually followed by 'nor' and it is used to connect two clauses.